 Over time we discovered we had a lot in common.
 For example we were all graphic designers.
 This got Martha and Ronnie talking about doing a project together.
 Working together was the whole point — not the actual content.
 But you gotta have something to work with.

 Since we usually talked about possibilities over brunch — which was often at Cafe Cacao — Martha suggested we create something with a chocolate theme.
-The first ideas were print based — we had all started in print design — the one we discussed the most was doing a calendar featuring local chocolatiers — at this point we didn’t even know of enough local chocolatiers to fill a yearly calendar.
+The first ideas were print based — we had all started in print design.
+The one we discussed the most was doing a calendar featuring local chocolatiers — at this point we didn’t even know of enough local chocolatiers to fill a yearly calendar.

 Martha knew the most since she was a dedicated if understated foodie and longtime SF resident.
 She taught us about SF artisan chocolate pioneers Alice Medrich and Joseph Schmidt.
 In fact she’s the one who gave us the Joseph Schmidt bonbon we use in our logo.